Noalune12/webserv/docs/implementation/notes.md

 - "invalid number of arguments" -> if some directive have more than one arg, it prevails over the syntax of the argument
 - "directive %s is not terminated by ';'" -> if missing ; at the end of a directive
 - "directive is duplicate" -> if directive cannot be duplicated

+- Validation order:
+  - keyNameCheck (global)
+  - semiColonCheck (global for directives)
+  - bracketCheck (global for contexts)
+  -

+bracketCheck idea:
+- if the whole context is in a class and the class data contains the first to the last line of the context, including the closing bracket, then I can check the **last** element of the **first** line and the **first** element of the **last** line